Santiago ECHEVERRY

 Short readings will be distributed throughout the semester.
 Most of the information will be provided by the professor or will be found freely online.
 Critiques will frequently be initiated from various topics covered in the readings.
 In order to participate effectively you will need to have read the required texts and be able to articulate your responses to them within the context of class discussion and critique.
 We will watch PLENTY of excerpts from movies and documentaries during and outside class that will also be considered as part of the material for the course.

-You will be provided with Video Projectors that are delicate in nature: handle them with care, protect them from rain and dust, and turn them off regularly to allow the heat to dissipate.
+You will be provided with Video Projectors on loan from the cage that are delicate in nature: handle them with care, protect them from rain and dust, and turn them off regularly to allow the heat to dissipate.
 You must return the projectors at the end of the semester in perfect condition.
 Some of these projectors are available for check out at The Cage: you must register on SISO in order to check production equipment.

 Grading